matrix-org/matrix-spec-proposals/proposals/3779-owned-state-events.md

 If many users are performing a distributed attack on room state, this should be managed via moderation tools.

-Any other proposal that allows non-admin users to update room state (e.g. by special-casing particular event types) will likely allow similar attacks.
+Any other proposal that allows non-admin users to update room state (e.g. by special-casing particular event types) will likely allow similar attacks, and users with sufficient permission can already attack a room in this way.

 What is currently missing is the ability to clean up state after an attack.
 We believe this should be handled by allowing deleting state from a room, but since the exact definition of how to do that is tricky, we don't attempt to address it in this MSC.